DynamicDeepSKY/astroid_doc/source/quickstart.rst

 EAA Stacker
 ---------------

-1. Slide the camera into 2 inch scope eyepiece holder or optinally you can purchase 1.25 inch extension tube and connect it to Astroid to slide it into eyepiece hole.
+1. Slide the camera into 2 inch scope eyepiece holder or optionally you can purchase 1.25 inch extension tube and connect it to Astroid to slide it into a eyepiece hole.
 2. Rotate the lens to adjust focus.
 Set exposure to 0.3 second and exposure to 150 for fast focusing
 3. Adjust your telescope's focus knob and see any star appears on the phone screen.
 4. Click stack button start the image stacking.

 Dr. Pole